MP 5x2.7/1.2x5 S / N38 - neodymium magnet

 - By using an appropriate combination of materials, they can achieve significant thermal resistance, allowing them to operate at temperatures up to 230°C and above...

-- Significant importance in the industry of new technologies – find application in HDD drives, electric drive mechanisms, medical equipment or other advanced devices.
+- Key role in modern technologies – are used in HDD drives, electric motors, medical equipment or other highly developed apparatuses.

 Disadvantages of neodymium magnets: